Dev-hwang/flutter_foreground_task/README.md

 }
 ```

-4. Use `FlutterForegroundTask.update()` to update the foreground task.
+4. Use `FlutterForegroundTask.updateService()` to update the foreground service.
 The options are the same as the start function.

 ```dart
 // The callback function should always be a top-level function.